-The Chair stated the safety and efficacy of the vaccine itself and the approval process followed by the Government regulator is not a matter the ASA can adjudicate on.
+The Chair reiterated that the safety and efficacy of the vaccine itself and the approval process followed by Medsafe is not a matter the ASA can adjudicate on.
 She noted the Datasheet, which provides relevant information about the vaccine, was available on the Medsafe website, in addition to information about Medsafe's approval process and approval of COVID-19 vaccines.

 The Chair then turned to the Complainant's concern that the advertisement encourages hostility and discrimination towards unvaccinated people.
 Rule 1(c) of the Advertising Standards Code required the Chair to consider whether the advertisement was likely to cause serious or widespread offence in light of generally prevailing community standards.
-The Chair examined the advertisement and noted that there were no direct references to vaccinated or unvaccinated people.
-She said that the advertisement contained statements about the timeframe for the vaccine's development and its safety, in order to support the vaccine rollout.
-She did not consider the advertisement made statements to provoke hostility, contempt, abuse or ridicule towards unvaccinated people.
+She said that the advertisement promoted vaccination as part of the Government COVID-19 strategy to minimise the impact of the pandemic in New Zealand.
+She confirmed it did not directly refer to vaccinated or unvaccinated people and was not likely to incite hostility or discrimination.

-The Chair said the advertisement had been prepared with the due sense of social responsibility and was not in breach of Principle 1, Rule 1(c) Principle 2, Rule 2(b) or Rule 2(e) of the Advertising Standards Code.
+The Chair said the advertisement was not misleading and had been prepared with the due sense of social responsibility and was not in breach of Principle 1, Rules 1(c) Principle 2, Rule 2(b) or Rule 2(e) of the Advertising Standards Code.